The Hot Club of Cowtown: Recordings

 In 2017, in recognition of the band's 20th anniversary, the Hot Club of Cowtown re-released their first set of recordings, Western Clambake, a cassette which had previously been released in 1997 when the band played for tips in and around San Diego, California, at farmers' markets, local cafes and coffee houses, and Balboa Park.
 Crossing the Great Divide, an EP of songs drawn from the first two albums by the Band (Music from Big Pink and The Band) and re-arranged Hot Club of Cowtown-style, followed soon thereafter.

-The Hot Club of Cowtown's 11th studio album, Wild Kingdom, was released on September 27, 2019, a fourteen-track collection of standards and original songs by Whit Smith and Elana James about star-crossed romances ("Near Mrs.") cavemen, Mongolian stallions, vintage candy, rodeo pick up men, and the real meaning of "Last Call."
+The Hot Club of Cowtown's 11th studio album, Wild Kingdom, was released on September 27, 2019, a fourteen-track collection of standards and original songs by Whit Smith and Elana James about star-crossed romances ("Near Mrs."), cavemen, Mongolian stallions, vintage candy, rodeo pick-up men, and the real meaning of "Last Call."
 Wild Kingdom was pulled during the pandemic in 2020 and re-released worldwide in 2022 on the London, UK label The Last Music Company.
 The band also released The Finest Hour in early 2020, a collection of songs from the American pop chart at the end of World War II in 1945.
 The Finest Hour was recorded in front of a live audience at the Dakota Jazz Club in Minneapolis.

+In 2023 the band released "Live from Belfast," recorded live at the Black Box in Belfast, Northern Ireland, in 2016, followed by Limelight, recorded in Chicago in 2024 and released in 2025.
+Limelight was engineered and mixed by Alex Hall at Reliable Recorders with Beau Sample on bass.